Jordan Customer Reviews

 Not sure whether that was because it had been raining and parts of the path a bit muddy, but it was a shame.
 Also the hotel in Shoback we stayed with the night before had its problems – certainly the least satisfactory place we stayed.
 It was virtually empty yet when we pointed out there were wet patches on the floor and that they had spread considerably while we were having dinner, the person we told just shrugged his shoulders and said “its raining and it is coming in under the balcony doors” (which was nonsense as the balcony floor was dry and one of the larger wet bits was in the middle of the floor).
 There was no offer to move us to another room or anything.
 Having said that, the food was good and more than plentiful.
 And the room very pleasant (except for the wet floor!)

 Just one other disappointment and that was the camel ride in the desert was pretty meagre.
 A very young boy meandering along seemingly in circles.
 All very slowly with the camels (who did not look in good condition) endlessly stopping to nibble every pant we passed.
 The whole thing was only about 40 minutes rather than an hour.
-[This meagreness was emphasised by the contrast with the camel ride at Giza that members of our group took.
-This cost very little, they went at a pace at least quicker than a snail and gained what they described as a wonderful additional view of the pyramids]

 The 4×4 ride however, was great.
 We did feel we got good value from this and we enjoyed staying in the camp (even if it was in cabins looking like beach huts, rather than the beduin tents we had expected) They were very friendly, cooked us delicious food etc. Very glad to have done this.
 And glad not to have had to leave before dawn.